 Discount rate

-Initial recognition of financial assets following a draw down on a loan commitment
+Initial recognition of financial assets following a drawdown on a loan commitment

 Presentation and use of loss allowance